 PREvention of Complications to Improve OUtcome in elderly patients with acute Stroke

-The PRECIOUS project seeks to find out whether a pharmacological strategy to prevent these complications can reduce the risk of death or long-term disability.
-PRECIOUS will recruit 3800 patients in 80 hospitals to the study.
-Patients aged 66 years or older will be randomised to a strategy to prevent complications in the first four days of their hospitalisation, or to standard care.
+The PRECIOUS project aimed to find out whether a pharmacological strategy to prevent these complications can reduce the risk of death or long-term disability.
+PRECIOUS recruited 1492 patients in 68 hospitals to the study.
+Patients aged 66 years or older were randomised to a strategy to prevent complications in the first four days of their hospitalisation, or to standard care.
 This simple and generally available treatment strategy has the potential to lead to an annual reduction of over 25,000 elderly Europeans being dead or dependent as a result of stroke, at very low costs.